Perfect complexes on algebraic stacks: stacks

 We now return to the proof of the Proposition.
 The above considerations shows that the set $\mathcal{B}$ compactly generates $\DQCOH(X)$.
 Now let $i \colon Z \hookrightarrow X$ be a closed immersion with support $|Z|$.
 Since $X$ has the resolution property and $j \colon V \to X$ is quasi-compact, we may choose $i$ such that the quasi-coherent ideal sheaf $I$ defining $Z$ in $X$ is of finite type.
 It follows that there is a surjection $F \to I$, where $F$ is a finite direct sum of objects of $\mathcal{B}$.
 Corresponding to the morphism $s \colon F \to \Orb_X$, we obtain a section $s^\vee \in \Gamma(X,F^\vee)$ with vanishing locus $|Z|$.
 If $K(s^\vee)$ is the resulting Koszul complex \cite[IV.2]{MR801033}, then $K(s^\vee)$ is a perfect complex on $X$ with support $|Z|$.
 By Lemma \ref{lem:supports_and_supported_complexes}\itemref{lem:supports_and_supported_complexes:item:2}, we deduce the claim. \end{proof} We conclude this section with examples of algebraic stacks that are \crisp. \begin{example} Let $A$ be a ring.
 Then $\spec A$ is $1$-\crisp.
 Indeed, $\spec A$ has the $1$-resolution property and is concentrated, thus the result follows from Proposition \ref{prop:perf_gen_res_property}. \end{example} \begin{example} Let $X$ be a concentrated stack with affine stabilizers and the resolution property.
-Then $X$ is $\aleph_0$-\crisp.
+Then $X$ has the $\aleph_0$-resolution property and affine diagonal (Proposition \ref{prop:beta-res}), hence is $\aleph_0$-\crisp{} (Proposition~\ref{prop:perf_gen_res_property}).

 Examples are stacks of the form $X=[V/G]$ where $V$ and $G$ are as in Example~\ref{ex:res-prop} and either $S=\spec(\Q)$ or $G$ is linearly reductive (e.g., a torus).
 Indeed, under these assumptions on $G$, the classifying stack $BG$ is concentrated, so $X$ is concentrated since $X\to BG$ is representable.
 More generally, we can take any stack $X=[V/G]$ as in Example~\ref{ex:res-prop} with linearly reductive stabilizers.
-Such stacks are concentrated by \cite[Thm.~C]{hallj_dary_alg_groups_classifying}. \end{example}
+Such stacks are concentrated by \cite[Thm.~C]{hallj_dary_alg_groups_classifying}. \end{example} \begin{remark} Let $X$ be a quasi-compact algebraic stack with affine diagonal and the resolution property.
+When $X$ is concentrated, then $\DQCOH(X)$ is compactly generated (Proposition \ref{prop:perf_gen_res_property}) and $\DQCOH(X)$ is an example of a unital algebraic stable homotopy category~\cite[Def.~1.1.4]{MR1388895}.
+Note that the localizing envelope of a set of compact generators is the whole category (Corollary~\ref{cor:thomason_gens}).